robbiekruszynski/ETHGas_Docs/docs/developers/overview.md

 # Developer Overview

-ETHGas is a decentralized platform that enables trading of Ethereum gas and MEV (Maximal Extractable Value) opportunities.
-This overview explains the core concepts, architecture, and opportunities for developers.
+Welcome to ETHGas, the premier platform for Ethereum gas trading and MEV opportunities.
+This guide provides a comprehensive overview for developers looking to integrate with the ETHGas ecosystem.

 ## What is ETHGas?

-ETHGas provides infrastructure for:
+ETHGas is a decentralized platform that enables trading of Ethereum gas and MEV opportunities through various market types:

+### Core Components

+- **Whole Block Markets**: Trade entire blocks for MEV opportunities
-- **Gas Trading**: Trade gas price predictions and inclusion guarantees
+- **Inclusion Preconf Markets**: Trade gas price predictions and inclusion probabilities
-- **MEV Opportunities**: Extract value from block building and transaction ordering
-- **Preconfirmation Markets**: Guarantee transaction inclusion in future blocks
-- **Builder Infrastructure**: Specialized block building for optimized MEV extraction
+- **Builder Infrastructure**: Modified rbuilder for block building

-## Core Concepts

-### Preconfirmation (Preconf)
-Preconfirmation allows traders to guarantee that specific transactions will be included in future blocks, creating a market for transaction inclusion.

-### Whole Block Markets
-Traders can bid on entire blocks, gaining control over transaction ordering and MEV extraction opportunities.

-### Inclusion Preconf Markets
-Traders can predict and trade on gas prices and transaction inclusion probabilities.

-### Block Builders
-Specialized entities that construct blocks with optimized transaction ordering for maximum MEV extraction.
+- **Validator Integration**: Commit boost module for validator participation
+- **Smart Contracts**: On-chain infrastructure for trading and settlement

 ## Platform Architecture